opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

  - Refine-on-click widgets

-Let's go !

 Basics
 ------

 Pick up a datasets
 ~~~~~~~~~~~~~~~~~~

-Let's work with company registrations in France (2016).
+This tutorial is based on the company registrations dataset in France (year 2016).

-First you need to add this list of datasets on your domain:
+First you need to add this dataset on your domain:

 * entreprises-immatriculees-en-2016